Table of Contents

-The US has always ranked amongst the top 3 most popular destinations for studying abroad.
+The US is among the top 3 most popular destinations for studying abroad.
 America is home to the highest number of top-ranked universities, world-class international organizations, and some of the best minds in the world.
 Thanks to these and several other factors, more and more international students are applying to study in the US.
-And while the process of applying is pretty easy to understand, it’s not as easy to execute.
+While the process of applying is pretty easy to understand, it’s not as easy to execute.
 This guide on how to study in USA for international students will help you a long way.
+So, keep scrolling!

 Why study in USA?